venturafonso/StackOverflow-Demo/readme.md

+Note: If I rewrote this exercise today, I would probably change a lot of things.
+However it's good enough to get a rough idea of my fundamentals.

 ### Short exercise done in Jan 2020 with the following features:
 - Displays top 10 (by reputation) stackoverflow users in a table
 - Tapping on a user expands the cell to show follow and block options